traverson/traverson/readme.markdown

 }
 ```

-A media type plug-in is always a constructor function taking two arguments, a boolean content negotiation flag and a log object.
-The `contentNegotiation` flag needs to be stored with that exact name.
-The log object can be used by the plug-in to log messages, if required.
+A media type plug-in is always a constructor function.
+It is passed one argument, a log object.
+This log object can be used by the plug-in to log messages, if required (it offers the methods `debug(message)`, `info(message)`, `warn(message)` and `error(message)`).

 Every media type plug-in *should* provide a propery `mediaType` that represents the registered content type for this plug-in.

-Every media type plug-in *must* provide a method `findNextStep`, which takes two parameters.
+Every media type plug-in *must* provide a method `findNextStep`, which takes two parameters, `doc` and `key`.
 The incoming `doc` is the resource retrieved from the response of the last HTTP request.
 This is already a parsed JavaScript object, not raw JSON content.
 The `key` is the link relation that has been specified for this step in the `follow` method.
 The responsibility of the `findNextStep` method is to return a step object, that tells Traverson what to do next.

 A step object can be as simple as this `{ uri: '/next/uri/to/call' }`.
 This would make Traverson make an HTTP request to the given URI.
 Some media types (like HAL) contain embeddeded resources.
 For those, the next step is not an HTTP request.
 Instead, you can put the part of `doc` that represents the embedded resource into the returned step object, like this: `{ doc: { ... } }`.

 If you want to implement your own media type plug-in, having a look at the existing HAL plug-in might be helpful: <https://github.com/basti1302/traverson-hal/blob/master/index.js>

-### Content Negotiation
+### Content Type Detection Versus Forcing Media Types

-In the examples so far, we always explicitly specified the media type the API would use.
+In the examples so far, we never explicitly specified the media type the API would use.
+Traverson usually figures that out by itself by looking at the `Content-Type` header.
+If the `Content-Type` header of the server's response is `application/json`, Traverson will interpret the response as a plain JSON resource.
+However, you can force Traverson to interpret the server's response as a certain media type.

-With <code>var api = traverson.<b>json</b>.from('http://api.io');</code>, Traverson only assumes that the API uses a generic JSON media type.
-The server will probably set the `Content-Type` header to `application/json`, but this is not even checked by Traverson.
-With the [traverson-hal](https://github.com/basti1302/traverson-hal) plug-in installed you can to <code>var api = traverson.<b>jsonHal</b>.from('http://api.io');</code>, to make Traverson assume that the API complies with the HAL specification.
+With <code>traverson.from('http://api.example.com').<b>json()</b></code>, Traverson assumes that the API uses a generic JSON media type.
+The server will probably set the `Content-Type` header to `application/json`, but because we forced the media type, this is not even checked by Traverson.
+With the [traverson-hal](https://github.com/basti1302/traverson-hal) plug-in installed you can do <code>traverson.from('http://api.example.com').<b>jsonHal()</b></code>, to make Traverson assume that the API complies with the HAL specification.
 The server would probably set the `Content-Type` header to `application/hal+json`, again, this is not checked by Traverson.
+Finally, with <code>traverson.from('http://api.example.com').<b>setMediaType('application/whatever+json')</b></code> you can force Traverson to use an arbitrary media type (as long as a matching media type plug-in is registered).

-You can also let Traverson figure out the media by itself.
-Just omit the `json`/`jsonHal` from the call and Traverson will use the `Content-Type` header to decide how to interpret each response.
+Instead of forcing a specific media type, you can also let Traverson figure out the media by itself.
+Actually, as already mentioned, that is the default behaviour.
+Just omit the `json()`/`jsonHal()/setMediaType()` and Traverson will use the `Content-Type` header coming from the server to decide how to interpret each response.
 However, for each content type an appropriate media type plug-in needs to be registered.
+That is, if the server sets a `Content-Type` of `application/hal+json` and the HAL plug-in is registered, the response will automatically be interpreted as HAL.

 Without any plug-ins, Traverson will only be able to process `application/json` and will fail if it receives a different content type header.

+Content type detection happens for each request/response.
+If each response in a link traversal process has a different Content-Type header, Traverson will pick a different media type plug-in to process these responses.

 Here is a complete example:
 <pre>